 Everybody is different

-Our body, our ECS, our symptoms, our environment, they are all unique to us.
-This means a standard CBD dose may benefit a 100lb woman, but that same dose may not be as effective when a 300lb wants the same relief.
+Our body, our ECS, our symptoms, and our environment are all unique to us.
+This means a standard CBD dose may benefit a person who weighs 60kg, but that same dose may not be as effective when a person who weighs 95kg wants the same relief.

 Also, your environment, mental health, and diet play a role in how effectively any remedy will work.
-Utilizing a journal and keeping notes of what you ate and how you feel is an effective tool to use on your CBD journey.
+Utilising a diary and keeping notes of what you ate and how you feel is an effective tool to use on your CBD journey.